Welcome to Sphynxlair! Connect with Sphynx owners & enthusiasts around the world!

 Also help improve the heart function in the cat, by reducing the heart rate and myocardial oxygen consumption.

-ACE Inhibitors:enalapril or benazepril
+ACE Inhibitors: enalapril or benazepril

-Their have been clinical trials with some cats that seem to indicate that these drugs may work better than Beta Blockers, for improving heart function of the sphynx.
+There have been clinical trials with some cats that seem to indicate that these drugs may work better than Beta Blockers, for improving heart function of the sphynx.

 Diuretics: Have been known to help to reduce pulmonary edema in the sphynx.
 Because of the potential for negative side effects.
 Renal function must be monitored carefully when diuretics are used on cats.